-The first portion of the Washington DC Bar Exam is the Multistate Bar Examination, or the MBE.
+The third and final portion of the Washington DC Bar Exam is the Multistate Bar Examination, or the MBE.
 The MBE is administered twice annually; once on the last Wednesday in February and again on the last Wednesday in July.

-AdaptiBar prepares students for the MBE portion of the Washington DC bar examination.
+AdaptiBar prepares students for the MBE portion of the Washington DC Bar Examination.
 The MBE occurs on one day, which is divided into two, three-hour parts, each consisting of 100 questions.
 When answering MBE questions, students apply fundamental legal principles instead of local case or statutory law.
-During the MBE, students analyze fact situations or act as advocates.
+During the MBE, students analyze fact situations and apply black letter law.
 Students choose only one correct answer - the best answer - from the four available choices.

 Interested in Washington DC Bar Exam pass rates?
 We've collected the Washington DC Bar Exam statistics dating back to 2002: Washington DC Bar Exam Results